Thyroid Surgery Specialist in Birmingham, AL

 With a near-total or total thyroidectomy, a majority of or the entire thyroid gland is removed.
 Most often, this surgery is performed if there is the presence of a large goiter, Graves’ disease, or thyroid cancer.
 Due to the huge loss of the thyroid gland, patients who undergo this procedure will need to remain on lifelong thyroid hormone replacement after surgery.

-Schedule Thyroid Surgery Consultation Today!
+Schedule Your Thyroid Surgery Consultation in Birmingham, AL